ejona86/taus/README.md

 repository also contains disassembly knowledge for tetris, a structure for building NES ips/nes files, and a LUA-based unit/integration test helpers.

+## TAUS

+TAUS provides the statistics:
+ * DHT: The drought.
+The number of pieces since the last line
+ * BRN: The burn.
+The number of lines cleared since the last tetris
+ * EFF: The efficiency.
+The score per lines as if on level 0.
+Individual clears have score per lines of: 40 for a single, 50 for a double, 100 for a triple, 300 for a tetris
+ * TRT: The tetris rate.
+The percentage of clears that were tetrises

+The mod also allows skipping the legal screen.

+EFF is similar in purpose to the conventional TRT.
+Both assume you die because you reach too high of a level (e.g., level 29) and both let you know for "how well are you doing" in the middle of the game.
+But EFF can be a more precise predictor of your final score.
+For example, let's say you start on level 9 and die after 100 lines.
+If you alternate between tetrises and singles, your final score will be ~248k.
+But if you alternate between tetrises and triples, your final score will be ~214k (ignoring the fact you can get over 100 lines by finishing with a tetris).
+In both cases your TRT is 50%, but your EFF was 248 and 214, respectively.
+If your EFF increases by 10%, then your score increases ~10% for the same number of lines.

 ## Set up

 Dependencies (should be in PATH):